 Some people might find the boss funny, but I personally wanted to fight an ultra-powerful ninja master that was much more difficult than his clan members.
 The fight starts out pretty decent, but it ends much sooner than you think it should.

 It makes you realize why Master Kohga sent his goons after Link instead of going after Link himself.
 After he crushes himself with the boulder, the clan comes after you to avenge their master.
 This is fun at first but gets slightly annoying when they frequently show up at the worst times possible.
 The Swordmasters are easy to beat, but the cool sword they drop is a great source of new weapons.

 If you’re looking for a challenging Yoga Clan fight, try taking out all of the Swordmasters in the clan hideout.
 They can all kill you with one hit, so it’s actually pretty fun fighting them.

 14. Windblight Ganon

 Besides Dark Beast Ganon, Windblight was the easiest Ganon to defeat.
 Revali’s Gale is my favorite of the Champion abilities, so after my first playthrough, I have always gone for Windblight first.

-His attacks are pretty easy to avoid, as you can hide behind pillars between shots.
+His attacks are easy to avoid, as you can hide behind pillars between shots.
 The second phase seems even easier than the first, so you really don’t have a lot to worry about.
-Defeat this Ganon, and you’ll receive Revali’s Gale, which is one of the most useful abilities in the game.
+Defeat this Ganon, and you’ll receive Revali’s Gale, one of the game’s most useful abilities.